mvishiu11/AdventOfCode2023/README.md

 # AdventOfCode2023
-This repository contains my solutions to <a href="https://adventofcode.com/2023">Advent of Code 2023</a>.
+This repository contains my solutions to <a style=text-decoration:none href="https://adventofcode.com/2023">Advent of Code 2023</a>.
 I have chosen to solve those problems using Go (and learn it in the process).
 I may solve some problems with C/C++ if I feel like it.
 If a problem will prove too hard to solve with those (since I do not know them all that great) I will probably default to Python.

 ## Progress
 | Day | Part 1 | Part 2 |